 Saltburn is worth exploring.
 It rose in popularity with the Victorians seeking seaside resorts.
 Its fine pier is frequently adorned by Saltburn “Yarnbombers” and the town has become especially popular as a surfing destination.
 The Cleveland Way heads south out of Saltburn rising quickly onto the cliff top.
 You may be surprised to come across several art features along this stretch.
-The most distinctive of these metal sculptures is the ring – a circle with ten metal objects representative of the area hanging and clanking from it in the breeze!
+The most distinctive of these metal sculptures is the Charm Bracelet – a circle with ten metal objects representative of the area hanging and clanking from it in the breeze!

 Beyond Skinningrove you will climb up to Boulby Cliff.
 This is the highest cliff on the eastern coast of England at 203 metres (666 feet).
 Another record is set nearby – you will see the Boulby Potash mine which is the deepest mine in Europe.

 Beyond Boulby you drop down to Staithes, a most picturesque harbour village with narrow alleyways and a cluster of houses.
 There are pubs and cafes to enjoy and accommodation should you wish to spend the night here.

 Take in the sea air as you travel on to Sandsend and enjoy the beach at Runswick Bay before climbing the cliffs once more.
 The original village of Kettleness slipped into the sea in 1829, a reminder of the ever present nature of coastal erosion along the Cleveland Way.
 Your journey continues through to Sandsend where there is a wealth of tea shops and pubs.

 Sandsend to Robin Hood’s Bay – 10 miles (16.3 Km)